gavv/gavv.github.io/content/articles/016-dell-xps15.md

 I've tested Ethernet, USB, and HDMI ports of the dock station.
 Everything worked out of the box.

-One problem I experienced is that dock station HDMI stops working after resuming from hibernation or after reboot.
-To fix it, try to reboot dock station (power off and on) and then reconnect HDMI.
-You can also try to reboot laptop.
+One problem I experienced is that dock station HDMI sometimes stops working after resuming from hibernation or after reboot.
+It is fixed by rebooting dock station (power off and on) and then reconnecting HDMI.

 ----